Vape juice is the liquid used in electronic cigarettes that gets turned into vapor. It’s also referred to as:

 With so many nicotine levels available, it is very easy to find the e-liquid that will help you satisfy your cravings.
 You may also find that you want different strengths for different setups, or even for different times of the day.
 What works for someone else might not work for you and vice versa.
 And that’s the beauty of it: you can make vaping a tailor-made experience!

 First let’s find out how much e-liquid you are consuming per day.
-The easiest way to calculate ejuice consumption is by multiplying the number of tankfuls you go through in a day with the capacity of your tank.
+You can’t do it with a puff counter unfortunately.
+The easiest way to calculate ejuice consumption is by multiplying the number of tank you go through in a day with the capacity of your tank.
 If you can’t find your tank’s capacity on the packaging, try searching for it online.
 Chances are you will find it listed in various websites.

 The next information you will need in order to calculate your consumption, is the nicotine content of your e-liquid.
 This will be written on your e-liquid bottle, in most cases in mg/mL.
 Then just multiply this number with the milliliters you are consuming throughout the day.